QarthO/qHotkeys/README.md

 My purpose in creating qHotkeys was to be a replacement for [Electron's global shortcut](https://www.electronjs.org/docs/latest/api/global-shortcut).
 With qHotkeys you can create a shortcut such as ``CommandOrControl + X`` and your app will still recognize the input AND your os will perform the 'cut' action

 This project is work in progress.
-So expect bugs [Issues/Ideas?](https://github.com/qartho/qhotkeys/issues/)
+So expect bugs.
+If you have any issues or new ideas let me know on the [GitHub](https://github.com/qartho/qhotkeys/issues/) page!

 ## Installation